-9 guidance statements support this accessibility characteristic:
+9 guidance statements support this object characteristic:

 - Avoid auditory distractions - For systems with auditory output, people may need to avoid auditory distractions that may prevent them from focusing on a task.